CliveOuma/Freelance-Marketplace/README.md

 # Freelance-Marketplace
 A web platform that connects freelancers with clients.
-Built with Next.js and Tailwind CSS for the frontend and Laravel for the backend
+Built with Next.js and Tailwind CSS for the frontend and NestJS for the backend